jhudson8/smocks/api.md

 Using the Admin Panel, you can save all route, variant and config settings as a "profile".
 Profiles can either be saved locally (using localStorage) or remotely by providing the code to update in your project.

+The profiles can also be changed using an admin endpoint (for example, to use this with an automated testing solution).
+To do so, simply POST to {host}:{port}/_admin/api/profile/{profile name}.